Parthen Rasithen: Plot

 Shankar arrives at the hospital after Doss reveals the truth that Bhanu is the person behind all this.
-But he finds that Sarika is being treated by none other than Bhanu.
+However, Shankar finds that Sarika is being treated by none other than Bhanu.
 He begs Bhanu to save Sarika and promises to marry her in return for Sarika's life.
-The operation is successful and as they walk out of the room, Bhanu tells Shankar that her love for him is gone after she had seen the extent to which Sarika has gone for him and that it would be impossible for Bhanu to find a place in Shankar's heart.
+The operation is successful, and as they walk out of the room, Bhanu tells Shankar that her love for him is gone after she had seen the extent to which Sarika has gone for him and that it would be impossible for Bhanu to find a place in Shankar's heart.
 She apologizes to Shankar for her behavior, he forgives her, and gets united with Sarika.
 Bhanu also finally finds peace with her brother Panneer and realizes his affection for her.